 [Name of agency owner/manager]

-Announcing a price increase isn’t easy.
+Figuring out how to announce a price increase to clients isn’t an easy task.
 However, it is necessary to support an agency’s growth ambitions and offset rising costs resulting from inflation and other factors, and to keep a healthy bottom line.

 - Before announcing a price increase, tell your team first